Livermore, California: Top employers

-According to the City's 2022 Annual Comprehensive Financial Report, the top employers in Livermore are:
+According to the city's 2022 Annual Comprehensive Financial Report, the top employers in Livermore are:

 Gillig Corporation, a large manufacturer of buses, moved its factory to Livermore in May 2017 and, at the time of the move, the company estimated its employment at the new facility to be 800 initially and 850 after the filling of then-open positions.

 Livermore's largest employers, Lawrence Livermore National Laboratory and Sandia National Laboratory are United States Department of Energy National Laboratories, located inside the city limits since 2011, and are included in the above table.

 Architectural Glass and Aluminum moved its headquarters to Livermore in 2013, with 80 employees.
 They expanded and changed to 100% employee ownership in 2015.

 Arts and culture

 Livermore's culture retains some vestiges of the farming, winegrowing and ranching traditions that have existed in the valley since the time of Robert Livermore, but now largely reflects a suburban population.
 Since 1918, Livermore has each June hosted the Livermore Rodeo, called the "World's Fastest Rodeo", that claims it has more riders per hour than any other event of its type.
 There are several wine-tasting tours of the many Livermore area wineries that occur periodically throughout the summer.
-This culture was documented in the photoessay Suburbia in 1973 by then-native photographer Bill Owens, with the photos shown in numerous exhibits.

-Livermore was the only city in California to be awarded an All-America City Award during the annual National Civic League ceremony for 2021.
-The theme of the 2021 awards was "Building Equitable and Resilient Communities."

 Livermore has a strong blue-collar element, as well as many professionals who work at the Lawrence Livermore National Laboratory and other work sites in the high tech industries within the Bay Area.
-Recent housing development has included the addition of hundreds of million-dollar homes set among the southside's vineyards, as well as a multimillion-dollar renovation of the downtown area.
-Renovations included office buildings, the Livermore Cinemas, the Bankhead Theatre, and a multistory parking structure.
-The Livermore Civic Center includes a state-of-the-art library that opened in 2004, with a front mosaic by Maria Alquilar.